PojavLauncherTeam/PojavLauncher/README.md

 |Status           |[Worked](https://youtu.be/In_EPebQG7Q)|???|???|[Worked (manually)](https://youtu.be/TJeJcPFgzcI)|[Worked (with 1 hack)](https://youtu.be/eIawM9UmQ88)

 ## A note about 1.12.x
-- Minecraft 1.12.x can be run on Android 8.0 and above by use d8 for desugar and dexing in the latest v2, but will crash if join world/multiplayer.
+- Minecraft 1.12.x can be run on Android 8.0 and above by use d8 for desugar and dexing in the latest v2, but will crash in singleplayer.

 ## License
 - PojavLauncher is licensed under [GNU GPLv3](https://github.com/khanhduytran0/PojavLauncher/blob/master/LICENSE).